 VENTURING CREW 627

-Because we are part of the Boy Scouts, we have available to us the excellent facilities of the Greater St. Louis Area Council, and the national High Adventure bases.
+Because we are part of the BSA, we have available to us the excellent facilities of the Greater St. Louis Area Council, and the national High Adventure bases.
 We also belong to an active Venturing Officers Association which sponsors several large activities each year for Crews, Posts, and Ships in the St. Louis area.

 We are open to new members at any time during the year, and those who are considering joining may participate in up to two activities before making a decision.
 You can join Venturing if you are at least 13 years old and have completed eighth grade or when you turn 14.
 You can remain a Venturer until you turn 21.
 We also welcome adults of any age who need more adventure in their life.